 In 1901, Swensson received the order of the "Knights of the North Star" from King Oscar II (1829-1907) of Sweden, as a result of his many contributions and promoting Swedish life through the church, the college, and beyond Lindsborg.
 Sandzén was also knighted by the Swedish Crown in 1940.
 These two Swedish gentlemen would be two (2) of fourteen (14) such Lindsborg residents of the Bethany College family to be honored in such a way by the Swedish Crown, from the period of time beginning in 1901 to 2014.

 Driving those pioneer and post-pioneer years of the Swedish Kansas Smoky Valley Lindsborg and its surrounding Swedish enclaves, however, was the unmovable foundational Christian faith found in their Augustana Lutheran Synod churches: Bethany Lutheran Church, the Salemsborg Lutheran Church, and the Freemount Lutheran Church, all of which were founded in 1869, the year of Lindsborg's founding.
-However, the Bethany Lutheran Church gave birth, through its former members of the Swedish Evangelical Mission Covenant Church in 1878, and to the Messiah Lutheran Church, in 1908, the first English speaking church in Lindsborg.
+However, the Bethany Lutheran Church gave birth, through some of its former members to the Swedish Evangelical Mission Covenant Church in 1878, and to the Messiah Lutheran Church, in 1908, the first English speaking church in Lindsborg.
 There were also two significant non-Lutheran denominations that were established in Lindsborg, most notably, the Swedish Methodist Episcopal Church of 1876 and the Swedish Baptist Church of 1892.
-All these churches have played major spiritual Christian roles in Lindsborg and continue to do so.
+All these churches have played major Christian roles in Lindsborg and continue to do so.

 Lindsborg as well as all Swedish American communities in the United States, in 1937 were called to task in establishing a $750,000 endowment for Philadelphia’s American Swedish Historical Museum for the 1938 300th Anniversary of the founding of New Sweden in North America.
 As these Swedes were addressed then in an instructional brochure as the "Sons and Daughters of a People that Helped Lay the Foundations of the Republic," they too were hard at work to ensure that this great museum's life would go on into perpetuity!